 Public Works staff continue to maintain all municipal infrastructure, water and wastewater services.
 Contact the Public Works Department at 902-634-8992 for more information.
 In case of emergency after hours, such as loss of water pressure, call 902-527-0150.

 - The Town's municipal compost site is open on Fridays only from 8:00 a.m. to 4:30 p.m.
 The entrance to the compost site is on Starr Street, near the Wastewater Treatment Plant.
 Town of Lunenburg residents are welcome to dispose of leaves, limbs and garden waste only at this site.
-Please be sure to observe social distancing of 2m/6ft at all times.

 The Town’s after-hours contact number is 902-527-0150 for any urgent municipal inquiries.